 I Can Be is designed to make volunteering easy.
 We have a standard visit structure that we will train you to use and provide support throughout the programme.
 A teacher will be accompanying the girls on every visit, so you will never be alone with the children or responsible for their welfare.

-Before visits begin, we run a one-off one-hour training session at our office in Westminster, to familiarise you with the aims of and the thinking behind the programme.
+During the pre-visit training session, we will familiarise you with the aims of and the thinking behind the programme.
 Together, we will talk through the standard visit structure and plan precisely what you will do during the girls’ visit.